pagkly/Zed/Investopedia3/Real Estate Investment Trust (REIT) Definition.md

 Most REITs have a straightforward business model: The REIT leases space and collects rents on the properties, then distributes that income as dividends to shareholders.
 Mortgage REITs don't own real estate, but finance real estate, instead.
 These REITs earn income from the interest on their investments.

-To [qualify as a REIT](https://www.irs.gov/instructions/i1120rei#idm139967521591968), a company must comply with certain provisions in the Internal Revenue Code (IRC).
+To [[qualify as a REIT]](https://www.irs.gov/instructions/i1120rei#idm139967521591968), a company must comply with certain provisions in the Internal Revenue Code (IRC).
 These requirements include to primarily own income-generating real estate for the long term and distribute income to shareholders.
 Specifically, a company must meet the following requirements to qualify as a REIT:

 -   Invest at least 75% of total assets in real estate, cash, or U.S. Treasuries
 -   Derive at least 75% of gross income from rents, interest on mortgages that finance real property, or real estate sales